Transporting Experimental Results with Entropy Balancing: Entropy Balancing

 There are a few reasons why we use the relative entropy over other criterion distance functions for transporting experimental results.
-The first is due to the resemblance of (\ref{weights}) to the odds of sampling under Assumption \ref{odds}.
-This has been noted in several other articles \citep{signorovitch_comparative_2010, zhao_entropy_2017}.
-Another reason for using the relative entropy is the guarantee that the estimated sampling weights will always be positive.
-Another recommendation might be to construct a Lagrangian dual using the Euclidean distance as the criterion function to get (\ref{dual}).
+The first is due to the resemblance of (\ref{weights}) to the inverse odds of sampling prescribed under Assumption \ref{odds}.
+This relationship has been noted in several other articles. \cite{signorovitch_comparative_2010, zhao_entropy_2017} Another reason for using the relative entropy is the guarantee that the estimated sampling weights will always be positive.
+Another suggestion might be to construct a Lagrangian dual using the Euclidean distance as the criterion function to get a different version of (\ref{primal}) and (\ref{dual}).
 However, the support for the Euclidean distance is the real numbers, implying that negative weights are feasible in such a setup.
-Adding the necessary constraint that $\gamma_i > 0$ for all $i = 1,2,\ldots,n$ makes the optimization problems in (\ref{dual}) more difficult to solve.
+Adding the necessary constraint that $\gamma_i > 0$ for all $i = 1,2,\ldots,n$ makes the optimization problems in (\ref{primal}) and (\ref{dual}) less straightforward to solve.

-Consider the setting where we are provided only the sample covariate moments from the target sample.
-Assuming that $\hat{\boldsymbol{\theta}}_0$ is fixed results in an inflated Type I error rate for inferences of $\tau_{\text{PATE}}$.
+Now consider the setting where we are provided only the sample covariate moments from the target sample.
+Assuming that $\hat{\boldsymbol{\theta}}_0$ is fixed results in an inflated Type I error rate for inferences of $\tau_{\text{TATE}}$.
 The one exception to this rule is when $\hat{\boldsymbol{\theta}}_0 = \boldsymbol{\theta}_0$ with zero variability.
 In other words, we would need to estimate $\hat{\boldsymbol{\theta}}_0$ over the entire target population.
-If we are provided individual-level covariate data from the target sample, then we may derive a variance estimator for estimates of $\tau_{\text{PATE}}$ as opposed to $\tau_{\text{SATE}}$.
-Despite this shortfall, the estimators (\ref{dual}) - (\ref{HT}) remain consistent for $\tau_{\text{PATE}}$ in either setting.
+If we are provided individual-level covariate data from the target sample, then we may derive a variance estimator for estimates of $\tau_{\text{TATE}}$ as opposed to $\tau_{\text{TSATE}}$.
+Despite this shortfall, the estimators (\ref{dual}) - (\ref{HT}) remain consistent for $\tau_{\text{TATE}}$ in either setting.
 The same rule applies for both the OM approach and the MOM estimator since neither of these methods necessarily require the complete individual-level covariate data.
 A more concrete demonstration of this phenomenon is shown in Section \ref{sim_2}.